mmomrk/mrge/README.md

 ## Help output

-usage: mrge.py [-h] [--verbose] [-i INPUT] [-o OUTPUT] [-b BASE]
-               [-e REV_ENTROPY] [-n REV_BLOCK] [-p] [-s SAVE_STATS]
+usage: mrge.py [-h] [--verbose] [-i INPUT] [-o OUTPUT] [-b BASE] [-e REV_ENTROPY] [-n REV_BLOCK] [-p] [-s SAVE_STATS] [-l LOAD_STATS] [-r ROUND]
-               [-l LOAD_STATS]
+               [-c {int,str,none,float}] [-f [FIXED]]

 A tool for extracting random bits from an external source of entropy.
-This is a proof of concept for a greedy extractor algorithm (hence My Random Greedy Extractor) which tries to return close to as many output bits as there is information about the entropy source.
+This is a proof of concept for a greedy extractor algorithm (hence My Random
+Greedy Extractor) which tries to return close to as many output bits as there is information about the entropy source.
 By default stdin is read for incoming information and results are sent to stdout.
 Input is expected to be floating point values one number per line.

 options:

-  -h, --help            show this help message and exit

-  --verbose, -v         Enable verbose output of code execution.
-Needed for
-                        debug only.
-INFO level is -vvv

-  -i INPUT, --input INPUT
+  -h, --help            show this help message and exit --verbose, -v         Enable verbose output of code execution.
+Needed for debug only.
+INFO level is -vvv -i INPUT, --input INPUT
-                        Process information from file

-  -o OUTPUT, --output OUTPUT
+                        Process information from file -o OUTPUT, --output OUTPUT
                         Send output to file
   -b BASE, --base BASE  will generate output in base-[base] format.
-Default 2

-  -e REV_ENTROPY, --rev-entropy REV_ENTROPY
+Default 2 -e REV_ENTROPY, --rev-entropy REV_ENTROPY
-                        Collect data until able to produce this number of bits (less latency, faster bit generation)

-  -n REV_BLOCK, --rev-block REV_BLOCK
+                        Collect data until able to produce this number of bits (less latency, faster bit generation).
+If rev block and rev entropy are set together then the first one to occur will be executed -n REV_BLOCK, --rev-block REV_BLOCK
                         Collect this number of inputs, then start producing output (less latency, faster bit generation).
-For practical uses revEntropy is more recommended
+For practical uses revEntropy is more recommended.
+If rev block and rev entropy are set together then the first one to occur will be executed

-  -p, --post-recalc     Recalculate probabilities after storing input: new
+  -p, --post-recalc     Recalculate probabilities after storing input: new items are treated to have 0 probability.
+Useful for dealing with non-
-                        items are treated to have 0 probability.
-Useful for dealing with non-comparable items (flag works, but non-comparable is TODO, not implemented)

-  -s SAVE_STATS, --save-stats SAVE_STATS
+                        comparable items (flag works, but non-comparable is TODO, not implemented) -s SAVE_STATS, --save-stats SAVE_STATS
-                        Save input to this file to reuse this statistics later

-  -l LOAD_STATS, --load-stats LOAD_STATS
+                        Save input to this file to reuse this statistics later -l LOAD_STATS, --load-stats LOAD_STATS
-                        Load statistics of input from this file to get a jump- start.
+                        Load statistics of input from this file to get a jump-start.
 Could be same as in the --save-stats flag
+  -r ROUND, --round ROUND
+                        Round.
+Allow this amount of bits to be lost here and there.
+Assumed to be 0..1.
+Lower values would result in more information output but would lead to use of bigger integer numbers in the code.
+Bigger numbers are a bad thing when overflow is to be considered.
+Zero and negative turn this flag off and probably lead to bad things (default) -c {int,str,none,float}, --convert {int,str,none,float}
+                        Use other method to process string input instead of float. 'none' is synonim to 'str' when working in the command line
+  -f [FIXED], --fixed [FIXED]
+                        This argument will block insertions to Extractor.storage and predefine probabilities if value is provided.
+Example syntax:
+                        '7/22' - this will set p(0)=fr(7,22), p(1)=1-p(0).
+Only 0-1 input is supported with this flag.
+Setting '-c int' is recommended.
+Not properly tested

 ## Example

-Note: construction '| sed -e "s/ /\n/g" |' replaces whitespaces between numbers to the newline character as required for the input of the program to work correctly.
+Note: construction '| sed -e "s/ /\n/g" |' replaces whitespaces with the newline character as required for the input of the program to work correctly.
 And to show sequence of numbers clearly in the console

 ```
 $ echo -e "1 2 3 4 5" | sed -e "s/ /\n/g" > test.input